Donnie1129/Hot-or-Not-/README.md

 # 06 Server-Side APIs: Weather Dashboard

+This is my submition for Project 6, I have created a website that allows you to enter the name of a city, and the abbreviation of a state and will give you the weather for that location.
+Upon adding a city the location is saved so that it can be accessed later.
+When selecting a city it is important to ensure that you use correct spelling and enter the city first, then a comma, then the state abbreviation.
+Example (Austin,TX).
+Once entered correctly the weather information will be given for the city that day.
+This includes the temp, humidity, and the wind speed for that day and will also provide the information for the next several days.

 ## Your Task

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.